 The restored historical Texas town of Gruene (pronounced "green") was the perfect place for some first photos of Chet Couvillon's restored 1965 CJ-3B.
-Chet's 2010 restoration is the latest chapter in the Jeep's 45-year history in his family in Texas.
-(See Texas: Land of Late Model High Hoods for some "before" photos of this Jeep.)
-It had become pretty battered, and Chet says he was "green with envy" looking at some of the nice restorations on CJ3B.info.
-Now it's our turn to look, and appreciate Chet's handiwork.
-Here's his story. -- Derek Redmond
+Chet's 2010 restoration is the latest chapter in the Jeep's 45-year history in his family, and I'll let him tell the story. -- Derek Redmond

 Everyone in my family simply referred to it as "The Jeep."
 We never knew what kind of Jeep it was and probably still wouldn't, had it not been for CJ3B.info.
 I turned to the internet in the mid-90's to find information about the Jeep.
 It was CJ3B.info that taught me more in one day than anyone in my family knew about the Jeep in the 40+ years we had owned it.

 High hood Jeeps are part of Texas history, and as of 2010 can still be found in use on ranches and oilfields.
 (See Oilfield Jeep on CJ3B.info.)